Three years ago, I had just turned seventy-one. A new decade presented itself, and time was a’wasting!

 The playing field in publishing is not fair.
-For newcomers to the writing scene, the world of digital publishing offers opportunities.
+For newcomers to the writing scene, the world of digital publishing offers opportunities for self-expression that did not exist in the past.
 But for anyone of my generation, figuring out how to self-publish a book and find readers presents a whole new set of tasks.
 Most writers would rather be writing.

 Listen to me.
 No matter what your age, you can write a novel.
 You can publish a novel, and find readers who will appreciate your work.
 Wherever you are, it’s not too late.
 Just in case you’re young enough and willing to listen to some free advice, here’s what I wish I’d done: